dedalozzo/www.elephantoncouch.com/_tutorial/documents.md

 In addition, a document may have attachments, named binary blobs that are useful for storing media files or other unstructured data.
 We'll talk about attachments in a a dedicated chapter.

+CouchDB uses a data structure called a B-tree to index its documents and views.
+In particular CouchDB uses an append-only log file to write documents.
+Since the log file is append-only CouchDB keeps track of the change history of every document, as a series of revisions, implementing [MVCC](http://en.wikipedia.org/wiki/Multiversion_concurrency_control).
+A document is never really updated or deleted.
+This can be achieved only through a process called compaction.
+B-trees are used to store the main database file as well as the views.
+Both, the database itself and the views are B-trees.
+The pusrpose a the Multi-Version Concurrency Control is not to be able to access old data, but rather to assist the replicator in deciding what data to synchronize and what documents have conflicts.
+Every time a document is created or updated, it is assigned a new unique revision ID.
+The IDs of past revisions are available, and the contents of past revisions may be available, but only if the revision was created locally and the database has not yet been compacted.

+To summarize, a document has the following attributes:

+- a document ID;
+- a current revision ID (which changes every time the document is updated);
+- a history of past revision IDs;
+- a body in the form of a JSON object, i.e. a set of key/value pairs;
+- zero or more named binary attachments.

 ## Document + object = a single coherent whole

 As we know, the notion of document in PHP is missing, but we have objects, instances of classes.
 On the other hand,